Hire full-time talent anywhere with EOR

 FAQs

-Thai laws provide numerous barriers for Thai companies looking to hire foreigners in Thailand.
+Thai laws provide numerous barriers for Thai companies or foreign subsidiary’s to hire foreign in Thailand.
 For example, for a Thai company to hire a foreigner in Thailand, they must have a ratio of 4 Thai nationals to every 1 foreign employee to meet Thai employment laws.
 On top of this, a company must prove they have around 30 million THB per 1 foreign employee.
-Another criterion is that a foreigner must hold a valid Thai working permit or residence permit.

 The FBA put several restrictions on what foreign entities can do in Thailand.
 This extends to the requirements to open either a subsidiary or branch office.